mstange/samply/Readme.md

 can symbolicate the profile and show source code and assembly code on demand.

 The captured data is similar to that of the "CPU Profiler" in Instruments.
-`perfrecord` is a sampling profiler that collects stack traces, per thread, at some sampling interval.
+`samply` is a sampling profiler that collects stack traces, per thread, at some sampling interval.
 In the future it should support sampling based on wall-clock time ("All thread states") and CPU time.

-`perfrecord` does not require sudo privileges for profiling (non-signed) processes that it launches itself.
+`samply` does not require sudo privileges for profiling (non-signed) processes that it launches itself.

 ## Other examples

-`perfrecord rustup check` generates [this profile](https://share.firefox.dev/2MfPzak).
+`samply rustup check` generates [this profile](https://share.firefox.dev/2MfPzak).

 Profiling system-provided command line tools is not straightforward because of system-integrity protection.
 Here's an example for profiling `sleep`:

 ```
 cat /bin/sleep > /tmp/sleep; chmod +x /tmp/sleep
-perfrecord /tmp/sleep 2
+samply /tmp/sleep 2
 ```

 It produces [this profile](https://share.firefox.dev/2ZRmN7H).